 Uber Technologies Inc. (Uber) has been making waves since its launch in 2011.
 The San Francisco-based company broke new ground when it offered an app-based taxi service competitor.
 But Uber has also been criticized for a litany of issues, from hiring unlicensed drivers to price gouging customers to sabotaging rivals.
 Protests have been held to keep Uber from operating in certain areas and to demand better treatment for drivers.

-Most recently, Uber is the target of class action lawsuits that argue Uber drivers should be classified as employees, not independent contractors, and entitled to worker benefits.
+Uber is the target of class action lawsuits that argue its drivers should be classified as employees, not independent contractors, and entitled to worker benefits.

 A Brief History of Uber

 Uber, the most valuable startup in the world (at more than $60 billion), grew out of black-car service UberCab, the brainchild of Garret Camp and Travis Kalanick, a young pair of entrepreneurs who wanted to offer a taxi alternative in San Francisco.
 Following testing in New York, UberCab launched in San Francisco in June 2010.

 The early company functioned in the same way that Uber currently does: ride seekers, using a downloadable app, requested a car at their exact pickup location.
 Then, a driver from UberCab’s network accepted the request and provided the ride using their own vehicle.

 UberCab quickly became a hit and the company sought, and obtained, investor funding.
 UberCab shortened its name to Uber in October 2010 and in May 2011, Uber launched in New York.
 By the end of the year, Uber had expanded to Seattle, Boston, Chicago, Washington D.C., and Paris.

 Rapid expansion into other overseas markets followed in 2012 and 2013.
 Today, Uber is available in hundreds of cities in dozens of countries, with new locations being added constantly.